 Economy and Currency

-Malta officially adopted the Euro as it’s main currency since it joined the EU in 2004.
-The economy of the county has improved vastly since joining the EU and people now have a greater spending and earning power than they did before they joined the EU.
+Malta officially adopted the Euro as its main currency since it joined the EU in 2004.
+The economy of the county has improved vastly since joining the European Union, and people now have a greater spending and earning power than they did before the new alliance.

 Sources of income

 Tourism remains the highest GDP earner for the small Island, whereby the average family enjoys economic freedom and a richer lifestyle.
 Another economic contributor to the nation are investments from foreign nationals, especially EU citizens who contribute to the development of the country.

 More and more people are choosing Malta as an investment haven, and the number of people emigrating to the island has been increasing over the decades.
 However, basic amenities such as food, housing, entertainment and medicines remain relatively low when compared to the other EU nations.

 Transportation – how to get around